Doctors Note Logo

 The most important step is not to navigate this alone.

-If you are facing concerns about trisomy 18, start by gathering accurate information, consider a preliminary symptom check for Pregnancy, and then speak directly with a qualified medical professional.
+If you are facing concerns about trisomy 18, start by gathering accurate information, use Ubie's free AI-powered pregnancy symptom checker to better understand any symptoms you're experiencing, and then speak directly with a qualified medical professional.

 Above all, speak to a doctor promptly about any serious or life-threatening concerns.
 Early medical guidance ensures you receive appropriate testing, clear information, and compassionate support.